 Understanding Inmate Security Designation and Custody Classification

 Are you facing a term in federal prison?
 Our team at Prison Professors wants to help you master the system.
 The more you know about the system, the better you can position yourself to succeed.
-We’re happy to provide you with insight through our free ebook, How to Master Federal Prison—Quickly!
+We’re happy to provide you with insight through our series of articles, How to Master Federal Prison—Quickly!

-We offered two chapters previously.
-This chapter will cover Custody and Classification.
+We offered two articles previously.
+This article will cover Custody and Classification.
 Those who have never been to federal prison may not know anything about custody and classification systems.
 But understanding the system can make all the difference in the world.